joncain/pyr-setup/README.md

 bundle install
 ```

-If you have issues, make the required changes to your code like you normally
+If you have errors, make the required changes to your code like you normally
 would (on the host machine) and then re-run the bundle commands on the `pyr`
 container.